 We take pride in our Kenosha cemeteries: St. George, St. Casimir, St. James and St. Mark.
-Not only do we care for the grounds of the cemeteries, but we offer our community the opportunity to bury a loved one with dignity, solemn prayer and blessing by a priest.
-If you would like to inquire about our cemeteries, please contact the parish office at 262-657-1156.
+Not only do we care for the grounds of the cemeteries, but we offer our community the opportunity to bury a loved one with dignity, solemn prayer and a priestly blessing.
+If you’re curious about burying a loved one at one of our cemeteries, please contact the parish office at 262-657-1156.

 The Catholic funeral rite is divided into several stations, or parts, each with its own purpose.
 For this reason we recommend following the complete structure and making use of each station.

 Vigil Service (Wake)

 Once a person passes away, the first step in a Christian burial is the vigil service.
 “At the vigil, the Christian community keeps watch with the family in prayer to the God of mercy and finds strength in Christ’s presence” (Order of Christian Funerals, no. 56).
 The vigil service usually takes place during the period of visitation and viewing at the funeral home.
 It is a time to remember the life of the deceased and to commend him/her to God.
 In prayer we ask God to console us in our grief and give us strength to support one another.

 The funeral liturgy is the central liturgical celebration of the Christian community for the deceased.
 The Church encourages the celebration of the funeral liturgy within a Mass.
-When Mass cannot be celebrated, a funeral liturgy outside Mass can be celebrated at the church or funeral home.
+When Mass cannot be celebrated, a funeral liturgy outside Mass is permitted in the church or funeral home.
 You can discuss with the funeral home and clergy the details of planning either liturgy.